 Make 3D Shapes

 This advance scissor cutting activity brings sensorial and practical life together.
 Montessori Services offers a great advanced scissor cutting set.
 We also recently created a pink tower using actual cubes created by cutting.
 You can also make a 2D Paper Pink Tower using this FREE template from Montessori Printshop.
-You can also use this paper pink tower tutorial to print the cubes already laid out for cutting and folding.
 Making Montessori Ours gives the dimensions on this DIY Pink Tower post.

 My sons and I did this spiral cutting recently to explore How Hot Air Rises.
 Cutting spirals is tricky, so there is a good challenge for older children.
 Plus include the spiral in a science activity or simply hang the end product on display brings the activity full circle.